TiKevin83/VSCodeWebSandbox/README.md

 To host the site quickly via GitHub Pages, remove /dist from the gitignore and commit dist to a gh-pages branch:

 "git subtree push --prefix dist origin gh-pages"

+When referencing internal links, use true relative paths without "/" at the beginning for the paths to work in Github Pages